canonical/github-runner-operator/src-docs/reactive.runner_manager.md

 **Returns:**
- The number of runners spawned.
+ The number of reactive runner processes spawned.

 ---